nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/generalUse.md

 # General Use

-As per the configuration set by admin, SMS will be sent to Vendor, Customer and Admin regarding the event that took place.
-The event is configured by the admin.
+Based on the configuration set by the admin, SMS notifications will be sent to Vendors, Customers, and Admins for the events that occur.
+These events are configured by the admin.

 **Verify OTP:**